CPM Mechanics: Must Reading for Construction Lawyers

 Ignorance is Not Bliss

-As one who has served as a claims consultant over several decades, I cannot count the number of times I have had the good (but frustrating) fortune of working an attorney-client who hadn’t the foggiest clue what Critical Path was all about.
-Honestly, I found it quite irritating — not just that he or she did not know the basics of CPM, but that he or she didn’t seem to want to know.
+As seasoned claims consultant over many decades, we cannot count the number of times we have had the good (but frustrating) fortune of working an attorney-client who hadn’t the foggiest clue what Critical Path was all about.
+Honestly, we found it quite frustrating — not just that he or she did not know the basics of CPM, but that he or she didn’t seem to want to know.

-What I, and my colleagues, can unequivocally tell you is that an attorney does his client a grave disservice by not learning all there is to know about the Critical Path Method, since the Critical Path is the de facto barometer against which time-related disputes are ultimately decided.
+What we can unequivocally tell you is that an attorney does his client a grave disservice by not learning all there is to know about the Critical Path Method, since the Critical Path is the de facto barometer against which time-related disputes are ultimately decided.

 At one extreme are arguments of construction delays and constructive interference.
 At the other end of the spectrum are instances of pursued time extensions and assertions by the contractor of accelerated construction.
 And let’s forget cumulative impact claims, which also require an understanding of the Critical Path Method.
 Before calculating liquidated damages, you need to perform a delay analysis that quantifies the extent of the impacts to one or more project deadlines.